-Following the diagnosis of and treatment for ovarian cancer, you may not feel physically or emotionally ready to start having sex again for a while.
+Following surgery you may not feel physically or emotionally ready to start having sex again for a while.
 It can take at least 2 months to physically recover from the operation and even longer for energy levels and sexual desire to improve.
 During this time, it may feel important for you and your partner to maintain intimacy, despite refraining from sexual intercourse.
 However, some couples are both physically and emotionally ready to resume having sex much sooner and this can feel like a positive step.
 If you have any individual worries or concerns, please do discuss them with your clinical nurse specialist.

-It can also be a worrying time for your partner.
-They should be encouraged to be involved in discussions about the operation and how it is likely to affect your relationship afterwards.
+It can also be a worrying time for your partner, who should be encouraged to be involved in discussions about the operation and how it is likely to affect your relationship afterwards.
 Their involvement can have a positive influence on your recovery.